manubot/manubot-ai-editor/README.md

 You can also provide other options that will change the behavior of the tool (such as revising certain files only).
 [This file](https://github.com/manubot/manubot-ai-editor/blob/main/libs/manubot_ai_editor/env_vars.py) documents the list of supported environment variables that can be used.
+For example, to change the temperature parameter of OpenAI models, you can export the following environment variable: `export AI_EDITOR_TEMPERATURE=0.50`

 Then, within the root directory of your Manubot-based manuscript, run the following commands (**IMPORTANT:** this will overwrite your original manuscript!):